inFocus7/changelog-files-action/README.md

 | changelog-directory | The directory where changelog files are stored.
 Do not include a trailing slash | `changelogs`  |
 | release-tag-name    | The name of the release tag.                                                    | None.         |

+This action outputs the generated changelog to an artifact named `changelog_output.md`.

 The changelog files to generate from should follow the following format:
 ```yaml
 fix: <[]str>